AviatrixSystems/Docs/Support/support_center_egress_firewall.rst

 For Egress FQDN Filter on controller version 6.0, there is a mechanism that will sort all the FQDN rules on the same egress gateway in order by the following factors:

-1. Edit/Action: For White-list/Black-list “Deny"/"Allow” rules comes first then “Allow"/"Deny” rules then the “Base-policy" rules
+1. Edit/Action: For White List, “Deny” rules comes first, followed by “Allow” rules and lastly the “Base-policy” rules.
+2. Edit/Action: For Black List, “Allow” rules comes first, followed by “Deny” rules and lastly the “Base-policy” rules.
-2. Edit/Domain: More specific domain and no wildcard(‘*’) comes first. ex: abc.sts.awsamazon.com -> sts.awsamazon.com -> *.awsamazon.com
+3. Edit/Domain: More specific domain and no wildcard(‘*’) comes first. ex: abc.sts.awsamazon.com -> sts.awsamazon.com -> *.awsamazon.com
-3. Edit Source: No source IP comes first than rules with source.
-4. Shorter Domain or smaller number of CIDR/Subnet.

 In 6.0, every domain access will go through this list that be sorted by these factors to see if there is a domain-match.
 Once the domain-match happens, it will stop checking the rest of the list, and comes out a result of “MATCH” or “NO-MATCH”.